 You can also go for an Airbnb in Venice anywhere near or around the areas mentioned above or the Cannaregio District.
-Cannaregio is a great area that’s not as crowded as the center and filled with lots of cool facades and food options.
+Cannaregio is a great area that’s not as crowded as the center and filled with many cool facades and food options.

 Venice Gondola Ride